shubhamtadke/CognoRise_task1_/README.md

 CALCULATOR APP

 Designed a simple calculator with basic arithmetic operations.
-Prompt the user to input two numbers and an operation choice.
-Perform the calculation and display the result.
+Prompted the user to input two numbers and an operation choice and Perform the calculation and display the result.